Hello and welcome to my website!

 Aside from my quilting life, I enjoy spending time with my husband Rich, and our two children; daughter Caitlyn and son Cameron.
 Our family loves to spend time in the mountains and deserts of the Western United States hunting and fishing.

 I have a Bachelor of Science degree from Cal Poly, San Luis Obispo, in Environmental and Systematic Biology, with a concentration in Fisheries Biology.
-For more than 20 years, my husband and I own our own aquaculture facility in Bakersfield, CA, raising catfish for sale to grocers and restaurants.
+For more than 20 years, my husband and I owned our own aquaculture facility in Bakersfield, CA, raising catfish for sale to grocers and restaurants.
 Recently we sold our fish farms and relocated our residence to the White Mountains of Arizona.